Hyperbolic contact symplectic lifts: Exactness

-So the monodromy is unchanged: the monodromy depends only on the holomorphic de~Rham cohomology class of the holomorphic symplectic potential.

-The monodromy vanishes just when the bundle is trivial, {\sl i.e.}{} up to biholomorphism of $M$, \begin{itemize} \item $M=S\times\mathbb{C}$ is a holomorphically trivial principal bundle and \item writing points of $M$ as $m=(x,y)$, the bundle map is $\pi(x,y)=x$ and \item the bundle action is translation in $y$, so the Reeb vector field is $v=\partial_y$. \end{itemize} To see this, note that, even if there is monodromy, we can lift up every path in $S$ through $x_0$ to a path in $M$ through $p_0$, parallel for the flat connection.
+The monodromy is unchanged, depending only on the holomorphic de~Rham cohomology class of the holomorphic symplectic potential $\nu$.
+Lift up every path in $S$ through $x_0$ to a path in $M$ through $p_0$, parallel for the flat connection.
 By the Frobenius theorem, the lifts all lie on a unique complex hypersurface $\hat S\subseteq M$.
-By $\mathbb{C}$-invariance, the map $\hat S\to S$ is evenly covered, so a covering map.
-The monodromy vanishes just when loops lift to loops, {\sl i.e.} that covering space is just biholomorphic to $S$, so a global holomorphic section.

-Let $\hat S\to S$ be that covering space, {\sl i.e.} the covering whose fundamental group is the quotient \(\pi_1(M)/\Gamma\) by the kernel \(\Gamma\) of the monodromy.
-Then clearly the pullback contact symplectic lift on $\hat S$ has holomorphically trivial bundle, and conversely a contact symplectic lift pulls back to a covering space of $S$ to have holomorphically trivial bundle if and only if the covering space covers $\hat S$.
+By $\C$-invariance, the map $\hat S\to S$ is evenly covered, so a covering map.
+The monodromy vanishes just when loops lift to loops, \ie when $\hat S\to S$ is a biholomorphism, so a global holomorphic section.
+The pullback contact symplectic lift on $\hat S$ has holomorphically trivial bundle.
+A covering space of $S$ has holomorphically trivial pullback bundle if and only if the covering space covers $\hat S$.